-For Women Scotland was formed in June 2018 amid growing unease about how women’s rights would be affected by the Scottish Government’s plans to reform the Gender Recognition Act to allow for self-declaration of sex.
+For Women Scotland is a grassroots women’s group founded in June 2018 amid growing unease about how women’s rights would be affected by the Scottish Government’s plans to reform the Gender Recognition Act to allow for self-declaration of sex.

 Who we are:

 For Women Scotland registered as a not-for-profit company in July 2020 (Company number: SC669393).
 We do not receive any public money and are not aligned to any political party.
 We are all volunteers.

 Our aims are to: